-As your puppy's teeth start to appear, as will an uncontrollable urge to chew and destroy!
-To prevent your home from getting ripped to shreds, you can offer a range of chews (such as bone-shaped plastic toys) to your puppy to help them through the teething period.
+As your puppy's teeth start to appear, so will an uncontrollable urge to chew and destroy!
+To prevent your home from getting ripped to shreds, you can offer a range of chews to your puppy to help them through the teething period.

 Different types of dog chew

 Dog chews come in a wide range of forms.

 - Real bones (often from cows) with dried skin to tear off.

 - Horns or antlers.

 - Manufactured bones (made of grains, meat and animal by-products).